-Thanks to funding from the federal government, Temple College will be able to offer emergency aid grants of up to $1,500 for students who enroll in fall 2021 classes.
-The college seeks to provide emergency financial aid grants to full time and graduating students for expenses related to the disruption of campus operations due to COVID-19 (including eligible expenses under a student’s cost of attendance, such as tuition, food, housing, course materials, technology, health care, and child care).
+The College seeks to provide emergency financial aid grants to full time and graduating students for expenses related to the disruption of campus operations due to COVID-19 (including eligible expenses under a student’s cost of attendance, such as tuition, food, housing, course materials, technology, health care, and child care).

 - $9001 – Dual credit students2

-Full-time students may be eligible for a Fall 2021 Emergency Aid Grant if they:
+A full-time student may be eligible for a Spring 2022 Emergency Aid Grant, if they:

-- Register in the Fall 2021 term for 12 or more hours; or
+- Register in the Spring 2022 term for 12 or more hours; or

-- Register in the Fall 2021 term for all courses needed to be considered full-time in a health professions4 program3; and
+- Register in the Spring 2022 term for all courses needed to be considered full-time in a health professions4 program3; and

-Alternatively, students may be eligible for a Fall 2021 Emergency Aid Grant if they are taking all courses needed to graduate in December 2021 with an associate’s credential, if they:
+Alternatively, a student may be eligible for a Spring 2022 Emergency Aid Grant if they are taking all courses needed to graduate in May 2022 with an associate’s credential, if they:

-- Register in the Fall 2021 term for all courses needed to graduate with an associate’s credential; and
+- Register in the Spring 2022 term for all courses needed to graduate with an associate’s credential; and

 Use your grant to pay your tuition!

-Students have the option to have their funds applied to their Temple College account balance for the Fall 2021 term.
-If you choose to opt-in, the emergency aid grant will first be applied to any Fall 2021 balance owed, and any remainder will be paid out on the applicable financial aid disbursement day.
-If you do not choose to opt-in, the full amount of the emergency aid grant will be paid out on the applicable financial aid disbursement day.
+Students have the option to have their funds applied to their College account balance for Spring 2022 term.
+If the student chooses to opt-in, the emergency aid grant will first be applied to any Spring 2022 balance owed, and any remainder will be paid out on the applicable financial aid disbursement day.
+If a student does not choose to opt-in, the full amount of the emergency aid grant will be paid out on the applicable financial aid disbursement day.

 - Final determinations of eligibility will be made on disbursement dates.